ScottFerson/pba.r/README.md

 # pba.r
-Probability Bounds Analysis S4 library for R
+Probability Bounds Analysis S4 Library for R

 Place this file on your computer and, from within R, select File/Source R code... from the main menu.
 Select this file and